MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-switchless-content.md

 - Deploy and manage highly available (HA) virtualized or container-based edge workloads that are deployed in a single location to enable business-critical applications and services to operate in a resilient, cost-effective, and scalable manner.

-- The storage switchless network design removes the requirement to deploy storage class network switches to connect the network adapter ports that are used for the Storage traffic.
+- The storage switchless network design removes the requirement to deploy storage class network switches to connect the network adapter ports that are used for the storage traffic.

 - You can use the storage switchless network design to help reduce the costs associated with the procurement and configuration of storage class network switches for storage traffic, but it does increase the number of network adapter ports required in the physical nodes.